-Conveyance of notices and other communications by DTC to Direct Participants, by Direct Participants to Indirect Participants and by Direct Participants and Indirect Participants to beneficial owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Beneficial owners of 2019 Series P Bonds may wish to take certain steps to augment transmission to them of notices of significant events with respect to the 2019 Series P Bonds, such as redemptions, defaults and proposed amendments to the bond documents.
+Notices.
+Conveyance of notices and other communications by DTC to Direct Participants, by Direct Participants to Indirect Participants, and by Direct Participants and Indirect Participants to Beneficial Owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
+Beneficial Owners of 2020 Series Q Bonds may wish to take certain steps to augment transmission to them of notices of significant events with respect to the 2020 Series Q Bonds, such as redemptions, tenders, defaults, and proposed amendments to the bond documents.
+Beneficial Owners of the 2020 Series Q Bonds may wish to ascertain that the nominee holding the 2020 Series Q Bonds for their benefit has agreed to obtain and transmit notices to Beneficial Owners, or in the alternative, Beneficial Owners may wish to provide their names and addresses to the Trustee and request that copies of the notices be provided directly to them.

-Redemption notices will be sent to DTC.
-If less than all of the 2019 Series P Bonds are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant to be redeemed.
+Redemption notices shall be sent to DTC.
+If less than all of the 2020 Series Q Bonds within an issue are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in such issue to be redeemed.

-Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to 2019 Series P Bonds unless authorized by a Direct Participant in accordance with DTC's procedures.
-Under its usual procedures, DTC mails an "Omnibus Proxy" to the University as soon as possible after the record date.
-The "Omnibus Proxy" assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the 2019 Series P Bonds are credited on the record date identified in a listing attached to the "Omnibus Proxy."
+Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to the 2020 Series Q Bonds unless authorized by a Direct Participant in accordance with DTC's procedures.
+Under its usual procedures, DTC mails an Omnibus Proxy to the University as soon as practicable after the record date.
+The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).